-Other matters of interest to the DBCA include that plantings are endemic species; the extent of retaining walls and rock revetments; universal access arrangements; and management of stormwater.
+Noting that the proposal is to build in the 1%AEP floodway, matters of interest to the DBCA include the extent of fill; that plantings are endemic species; the extent of retaining walls and rock revetments; universal access arrangements; and management of stormwater.

-Nature Play Solutions is confident all matters of interest raised by the DBCA with the existing concept plan can be readily addressed and to support this outcome, Officers from the DBCA have indicated preparedness to contribute during any redesign process.
+Nature Play Solutions is confident all matters of interest raised by the DBCA with the existing concept plan can be readily addressed: Including the extent of fill.
+Officers from the DBCA have indicated preparedness to contribute during any redesign process.